 When does the parade run?

 As it says in the opening narration, this festival pageant of nighttime magic only runs in the evening.
 Performances are held either once or twice a night, usually running before and/or after the fireworks show or sometimes earlier on nights without scheduled fireworks.
-Check our Los Angeles Crowd Calendar for parade times.
+Check our Los Angeles Crowd Calendar for parade times, but expect to see the show about 8:45 (starting at "it's a a small world") and 10:45 (starting near the Main Street, U.S.A. train station and returning to "it's a a small world").

 Where is the best viewing spot?

-Some viewing areas fill in early—really early.
-We've seen people snagging spots THREE to FOUR hours early!
-Front row curb locations go first, especially on Main Street U.S.A. and near Sleeping Beauty Castle.
+Some viewing areas fill in early — really early.
+We've seen people snagging spots about two and a half hours early!
+Front row curb locations go first, especially on Main Street, U.S.A. and near Sleeping Beauty Castle.
 Then the curb locations near “it’s a small world” get snatched up.
-Many families put out blankets and towels or tablecloths to secure a spot and either rest for awhile, have a picnic or have one person save the spot with the rest of the family returning 30 minutes before the show.
+Many families put out blankets and towels or tablecloths to secure a spot and either rest for a while, have a picnic or have one person save the spot with the rest of the family returning 30 minutes before the show.
 If you do not wish to camp out, you can stand behind people.
-What we found was that the raised area to the right as you are walking toward “it’s a small world” from the Matterhorn is a great last-minute spot that gives a good view of the parade above the rest of the crowd. ou can jump in place only 15 to 20 minutes before the show.
+What we found was that the raised area to the right as you are walking toward “it’s a small world” from the Matterhorn is a great last-minute spot that gives a good view of the parade above the rest of the crowd.
+You can jump in place only 20 to 30 minutes before the show.
 You can access it across from the Storybook Land Canal Boats attraction.
+Another great spot is the railing in front of the Main Street, U.S.A. train station.
+You are raised up above the crowd for an unobstructed view.
+You can stand within roped areas and may even score a bench!
+We enjoy the side closer to City Hall for the first parade and the other side for the later parade.

 If there is a second parade, the crowds will be much thinner, and it will be easier to get a good spot than it is for the first parade.
-After fireworks are over you can hop onto a curb and get ready for the next parade.
+After the fireworks are over, you can hop onto a curb or bench and get ready for the next parade.
 It’s late, your frog legs are tired, and you will enjoy the rest at that point.
 Send a runner for snacks or hot drinks and kick back.
 Starbucks run!
+You can sometimes even find some spots down near the train station (perfect for that post-parade quick park exit) even minutes before the second parade starts.

 If you enjoy seeing the fireworks but aren’t worried about getting that perfect castle view, we recommend watching the parade and fireworks near “it’s a small world.”
 You will have more elbow room for both shows, and you will actually be closer to where the fireworks are launched (behind Mickey's Toontown).